bio-ontology-research-group/genepheno/README.md

 merged.human.mouse.TM.extracts_partX.txt

 This file contains text mined gene-phenotype associations which are extracted based on the Whatizit text mining pipeline.
-(X is the part number)
+(X is the part number, this file consists of two parts)

 Data format: